Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 Back to our originally three statements: which is correct to say?
 Let’s review:

-You shouldn’t use this term as it is misleading.
-All muscle is “lean muscle,” and it is a confusing mix of two real terms: Lean Body Mass and Skeletal Muscle Mass.
+- Lean Muscle: You should stop using this term because it is misleading.
+All muscle is “lean muscle,” and it is a confusing mix of two real terms: Skeletal Muscle Mass and Lean Body Mass.

-This is probably the best and safest term to use to describe your gains.
-When you use this term, you’re telling people that you have gained weight but not gained fat.
-This means that your weight has increased due to muscle and water.
+- Lean Mass (lean body mass): This is probably the best and safest term to use to describe your gains.
+When you use this term, you’re telling people that you have gained weight from muscle and water, not body fat.

 However, that’s all you can really say.
 Because of the nature of Lean Body Mass, it is very hard to say how much of the gain is due to water and how much is due to muscle (which is largely water to begin with).
-A gain of 5 pounds of Lean Body Mass is not 5 pounds of pure muscle, and to suggest otherwise would be misleading.
+A gain of 5 pounds of LBM is not 5 pounds of pure muscle,